ConduitIO/conduit/docs/writing-a-connector-guidelines.md

 Firstly, it should be clarified if supporting snapshots is a requirement or if it's possible to do at all.
-If a connector is required to support snapshots, then it's recommended to make it possible to turn off snapshots.
+If a connector is required to support snapshots, then it's recommended to make it possible to turn off snapshots through the connector configuration.

-Performing a snapshot can, in some cases, be a complex process.
-The following things need to be taken into account when implementing a snapshot procedure:
+The following things need to be taken into account when implementing a snapshot
+procedure:

 - The snapshot needs to be consistent.
 - The set of the existing data can be quite large.